anonymous-project-2024/Visual-Phish-Public/README.md

 ## Usage
+We train the unconditional diffusion for each target phishing brand:

 ### Train LogoMorph
 Using Bank of America (BOA) as an example, the example command to train the adversarial diffusion model image generator is given in examples/diffusion/train.sh.